-The Revd Dr Keith Riglin is an Anglican Priest, and Chaplain at the St Thomas’ campus.
-He is also covering the Waterloo campus.
+The Revd Dr Keith Riglin is an Anglican Priest, and Chaplain to the St Thomas’ and Waterloo campuses.

 St Thomas': 020 7848 4041

 Keith has been a Chaplain at King's College London since 2012 and the Assistant Dean since 2017.
 He has served in university chaplaincies in Bath and Cambridge, as a Minister in Amersham, and as a Lecturer at the University of the West Indies, Jamaica.
 He came to King’s (after a two-month locum in the Diocese of Argyll & The Isles) from serving in a Notting Hill parish and community development project.

 Keith read education and religious studies through the Institute of Education, London, and theology at Oxford; undertook postgraduate studies at Heythrop College, London; and doctoral research, in ecclesiology, at the University of Birmingham.

 He is a Fellow of the Royal Society of Arts (FRSA), a senior member of Wolfson College, Cambridge, and a member of the Ethics & Professional Standards Committee of the Foundation for Psychotherapy & Counselling.
 He is Chairman of the All Saints Educational Trust, and Deputy Chairman of the Governing Body and Council of Regent’s Park College, Oxford.
 He is particularly interested in ecclesiology and sacramental theology, and in the application of theology and religious belief to public thought and practice.